List of parks in Singapore

 There are numerous parks throughout the sovereign island country of Singapore.
 This is a list of parks in Singapore that currently exist and have articles on Wikipedia.
-Most parks in Singapore are managed by the National Parks Board, although smaller, neighbourhood parks are managed by the Housing Development Board.
+Under the National Parks Board Act 1996, the National Parks Board (NParks) maintains public parks, nature reserves, and national parks.
 Most of these parks are connected via the Park Connector Network (PCN) walking/running/cycling paths.